 Thanks to a five-year Department of Health grant, the Pride Center will expand its mental health services, enabling us to double the number of free counseling hours provided to the community.
 This funding will allow us to:

-• Increase the availability of free counseling services for LGBTQIA+ youth, seniors, and the transgender community.
+• Increase the availability of free counseling services for LGBTQIA+ youth, seniors, and the TGNC community.

 • Implement trauma-informed care training for our mental health providers.